19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 ### Treasure XP

 PCs gain XP when they obtain treasure.
-The amount of XP depends on the quality of the treasure.

-#### Normal Treasure

-A normal treasure is 1 XP.

-- Any mundane item that is worth *at least* 1000 coins is a normal treasure.
-- Any magical item that is worth *strictly less* than 1000 coins is a normal treasure.

-#### Rare Treasure

-A rare treasure is 3 XP.

-- Most magical treasure is considered a rare treasure.
-- (1000-25000 coins roughly speaking)

-#### Mythic Treasure

-A mythic treasure is 10 XP.

-- Any magical treasure that is especially powerful (25,000+) is a mythic treasure.
-	- Generally, there is at most 1 mythic treasure reward per quest / dungeon.
-- For 'priceless' treasure (1,000,000+), the PCs gain enough XP to gain a [Level](Level.md).
-	- Any excess XP is applied to the next [Level](Level.md) as well.
-	- These should be once-in-a-campaign type items, world shaping artifacts.
+A treasure grants XP equal to its value in coins divided by 1000, rounded down, up to a maximum of 10 XP.

 ### Combat XP

 PCs gain XP when they defeat creatures in [Combat](../../Game%20Procedures/Combat/Combat.md).
 A defeated creature grants XP equal to [Half](../../Game%20Procedures/Core%20Procedures/Half.md) their [Level](Level.md).

-*A creature can only grant XP once in its existence*.
+A creature can only grant XP once in its existence. *Breaking [Morale](../../Game%20Procedures/Social%20Procedures/Morale.md) is defeating.*
-*Breaking [Morale](../../Game%20Procedures/Social%20Procedures/Morale.md) counts as defeating*.

 ### Expected Wealth By Level

 The below table spells out the expectation for the wealth of a PC at a given [Level](Level.md).
-Alternatively, you can use net wealth as the requirement to [Level Up](Level.md#Level%20Up) in place of XP.

 |      PC Level | Net Wealth |
 | ------------: | ---------: |